<<a work in progress>>

 bed has now been tiled it white ceramic tiles and they have had green

-and red spray paint squirted on them.
+and red spray paint squirted on them which seems odd.
 The bed (and bed pan) appear to

 still be there.
 The large ASYLUM sign is still in its original position,

 but may have been re-painted as I remember it seemed to be much larger.
 I think there is currently a figure with a projected face standing next to it.

 The ship's captain 'lashed to the helm' had whispy hair that accentuated